 Furthermore, there is a diverse range of applications that this field is involved in.
 These range from the strictly scientific realm to business, sociology, farming, and even sports.

-Numerical processes are used to optimize manufacturing, fine tuning marketing approaches, gain insight into social issues, and quantify the impacts of climate change.
-In our modern, data driven world, a career in numbers is an excellent choice for both young prospective college students, and current working professionals wishing to shake up their occupation.
+In our modern, data-driven world, a career in numbers is an excellent choice for both young prospective college students, and current working professionals wishing to shake up their occupations.

-Broadly speaking, careers that are numbers based are generally considered “tech.”
+Broadly speaking, careers that are numbers-based are generally considered “tech.”
 However, it is difficult to define exactly what constitutes the tech industry in a single article.
 As such, some of the more prominent numbers-based tech careers will be focused on below.

 How to Prepare for a Numbers-based Career